 2. Due Process Violations

 Brown also raises two due process violations.
 Related to his above argument, Brown first submits that it was impossible for him to comply with SORNA because Alabama had not implemented it.
 Although Brown acknowledges that Alabama has a sex offender registry, he asserts that he was unable to register through it.
-The *1350 basis for his claim comes from a handwritten note added to the factual resume of the written plea agreement, which states as follows:
+The *1350 basis for his claim comes from a handwritten note added to the factual resume of the written plea agreement, which states as follow's:

 In February, 2008, the defendant contends he was advised by employees of the Alabama Dept. of Public Safety that he was required to register as a sex offender.
-The defendant attempted to register with the Mobile County Sheriff's Department but was told to leave the State of Alabama.
+The defendant attempted to register with the Mobile County Sheriffs Department but was told to leave the State of Alabama.

 Doc.
 27, Factual Resume at 2.
 Brown reasons that because he was physically incapable of registering, it violated his due process right to fundamental fairness to prosecute him for not doing so.

 We disagree.
-Brown's assertion that the Mobile County Sheriff's Department refused to register him is essentially a claim that uncontrollable circumstances prevented him from complying with SORNA.
-This is an affirmative defense which Brown could have raised under 18 U.S.C. § 2250(b), but he instead chose to plead guilty. "[A] guilty plea establishes factual guilt and therefore all constitutional violations which are inconsistent with that factual guilt are waived by a guilty plea."
-United States v.
-Bonilla, 579 F.3d 1233, 1240 (11th Cir.2009).
-A constitutional violation is not waived if the charge, when judged on its face, is one which the state may not constitutionally prosecute regardless of a defendant's factual guilt.[1]See id.
-Here, the charge against Brown did not, on its face, violate due process.
-As discussed, SORNA applied to Brown, and he could have registered through Alabama's sex offender registry.
-To the extent Brown attempts to challenge his factual guilt by asserting that he was prevented from registering, his guilty plea waived any such challenge.
-See id.
-Accordingly, we find no due process violation based on Alabama's failure to implement SORNA.
+Brown’s assertion that the Mobile County Sheriffs Department refused to register him is essentially a claim that uncontrollable circumstances prevented him from complying with SORNA.
+This is an affirmative defense which Brown could have raised under 18 U.S.C. § 2250(b), but he instead chose to plead guilty. “[A] guilty plea establishes factual guilt and therefore all constitutional violations which are inconsistent with that factual guilt are waived by a guilty plea.”

-Brown's second due process claim stems from the government's lack of notice concerning his duty to register under SORNA.
+Brown’s second due process claim stems from the government’s lack of notice concerning his duty to register under SORNA.
 Brown maintains that he had no duty to register under SORNA because the government failed to notify him of his duty to register.
-In support, Brown cites the Supreme Court's decision in Lambert v.
-California, 355 U.S. 225, 229-30, 78 S.Ct.
-240, 243-44, 2 L.Ed.2d 228 (1957), which held that a registration scheme violates due process "[w]here a person did not know of the duty to register and where there was no proof of the probability of such knowledge[.]"
+In support, Brown cites the Supreme Court’s decision in

-Pursuant to 42 U.S.C. § 16917(a), an appropriate official must notify a sex offender of his duty to register before the defendant's release from custody, or immediately after sentencing if the defendant is not in custody.
+Pursuant to 42 U.S.C. § 16917(a), an appropriate official must notify a sex offender of his duty to register before the defendant’s release from custody, or immediately after sentencing if the defendant is not in custody.
 See 42 U.S.C. § 16917(a) (2009).
-However, Brown acknowledges that this subsection does not encompass sex offenders, like him, who have already served their sentences prior to SORNA's enactment.
+However, Brown acknowledges that this subsection does not encompass sex offenders, like him, who have already served their sentences prior to SORNA’s enactment.
 For these sex offenders, it is up to the Attorney General to prescribe rules regarding notice.
 See id. § 16917(b).
-The Attorney General issued those regulations in July 2008, after Brown's indictment in June 2008.
+The Attorney General issued those regulations in July 2008, after Brown’s indictment in June 2008.
 See 73 Fed.Reg. at 38063.
-These regulations encourage jurisdictions to inform pre-SORNA sex offenders, such as Brown, "as quickly as possible" about SORNA's requirements.
+These regulations encourage jurisdictions to inform pre-SORNA sex offenders, such as Brown, “as quickly as possible” about SORNA’s requirements.
 Id.
-The National Guidelines recognize that "it may not be feasible for a jurisdiction to do *1351 so immediately" and therefore provide time frames within which a jurisdiction must register a sex offender "when it implements the SORNA requirements in its system[.]"
+The National Guidelines recognize that “it may not be feasible for a jurisdiction to do *1351 so immediately” and therefore provide time frames within which a jurisdiction must register a sex offender “when it implements the SORNA requirements in its systemf.]”
 Id. at 38063-64 (emphasis added).
-Accordingly, as Alabama had not implemented SORNA's requirements into its registry program during the time period charged in the indictment, Alabama did not have a duty to notify Brown of his duty to register.
+Accordingly, as Alabama had not implemented SORNA’s requirements into its registry program during the time period charged in the indictment, Alabama did not have a duty to notify Brown of his duty to register.

 3. Violation of the Commerce Clause and the Necessary and Proper Clause

-In his final argument, Brown contends that Congress exceeded its power under the Commerce Clause and the Necessary and Proper Clause in enacting SORNA's registration requirements and making it a federal crime to fail to register.
-Brown acknowledges that we have decided these questions adversely to him in Ambert, 561 F.3d at 1210-12, but he raises the issues to preserve them for future certiorari or collateral review.
-"We are bound by [Ambert] unless overruled by the Supreme Court or this Court sitting en banc."
-United States v.
-Myers, 584 F.3d 1349 No. 09-10228, 2009 WL 3270005, at *1 (11th Cir.
-Oct.
-13, 2009).
-Accordingly, Ambert controls.
+In his final argument, Brown contends that Congress exceeded its power under the Commerce Clause and the Necessary and Proper Clause in enacting SORNA’s registration requirements and making it a federal crime to fail to register.
+Brown acknowledges that we have decided these questions adversely to him in

 *1352 III.
 CONCLUSION